sett-and-hive/sarif-to-issue-action/README.md

 This GitHub action converts a SARIF file with security vulnerability findings into an issue with the `@security-alert/sarif-to-issue` NPM package.

-These are the inputs to Docker image.
+These are the inputs to the action.

 ## Inputs